Whataboutism: Deflection

-Whataboutism in proverbs and similes
+In proverbs and similes

 Jesus' statement, "Let he who is without fault cast the first stone" (John 8:7), the similar parable of the beam in the eye (Matthew 7:3) and proverbs based on it such as "He who sits in a glass house should not throw stones" are sometimes compared to whataboutism.
 Nigel Warburton sees the difference in the fact that the point of view in the Bible and in Proverbs is different from that in politics.
 Jesus is in the right to remind the sinner of his own guilt, because he himself has no guilt, he is on the side of good.
 Although a wrongdoer can sometimes be in the right by pointing out an actual shortcoming, this does not change the difference in principle.The whataboutery move seems to rest on the false assumption that wrongdoing is mitigated if others have done something similar, and the feeling that accusers need to be innocent of the crime of which they are accusing others.
-‘You think I’m doing something terrible, so look around you at all the others doing much the same as me.
-What is more, you don’t have a credible position from which to attack me.’
+'You think I'm doing something terrible, so look around you at all the others doing much the same as me.
+What is more, you don't have a credible position from which to attack me.'
 At best that is just self-serving rationalisation, but as a tactical move it can work.